How I Make My Linoprints

 These thinking sketches are combined into a fully formed design on paper and are then traced onto a piece of lino with a sharp pencil.
 I turn the drawing over to create a reverse image of it, as once the print is printed, it will present the mirror image.

 I prefer to use traditional grey lino.
-Not only is it more environmentally friendly than some of the alternatives available, but there is something very satisfying about the way it carves and I love that it is a natural product, made from just cork and linseed oil.
-When freshly made, lino yields beautifully to the pressure of the gouges.
+Not only is it more environmentally friendly than some of the alternatives available, but there is something very satisfying about the way it yields to the sharp blade of the tool.
+I also love that it is a natural product, made from just cork and linseed oil.
+When freshly made, lino responds beautifully to the pressure of the gouges.

 I don’t make my drawing too detailed, using it only as a guide, and allow the marks I carve to develop into the shapes and details of the bird.
 The process of carving is both addictive and meditative.
 Hours can pass by without me hardly noticing, as the bird begins to emerge from the lino, feather by feather, until I finally decide that it is complete.